-Amara Mining ("Amara" or "the Company"), previously Cluff Gold plc, was formed in November 2003.
+Amara Mining, previously Cluff Gold plc, was formed in November 2003.
 The Company floated on the London Stock Exchange's AIM in December 2004.
 In October 2012 the Company changed its name to Amara Mining plc and trades under the ticker "AMA".
-Cash Flow Generation
+9.6Moz Mineral Resources

 Parlez-vous Français?
 Amara en Français